ustwo/recipe-book/gazpacho.md

 Cut everything in chunks and throw it to the blender.
 Give it a good bash and when it's liquid enough season with the olive oil, vinegar and salt.
 Spin it, taste it and repeat the process until you are happy with the seasoning (which is quite personal).

-Optional: if you put it through a sieve you'll remove all the seeds and peels left, getting a much, much smoother version.
+Optional: if you put it through a sieve you'll remove all the seeds and peels, getting a much, much smoother version.

-If you have bread to add do it now and put the whole thing again through the blender (don't do this before going through the sieve though!).
+If you have bread to add do it now and put the whole thing through the blender again (don't do this before going through the sieve though!).

 Bottle it for easy serving and cool it down in the fridge for say 1 hour, but anything would do.